 Below is examples of our design

-*Note – The nib wall we built in Southern River, WA is what you call a double nib.
-This is a brick wall that’s twice as big and creates a more hidden shelf within a shelf.
+*Note – This is a brick wall that’s twice as big and creates a more hidden shelf within a shelf.
 This is not the most popular design due to the thick nature taking up space in the shower.

 A footrest is designed for shaving your legs, Often you will see people install with only a metal bar across from one wall to the next in a corner.
 The reality is both options are work the same the only difference is what you can use the bricked footrest for.
 The examples used in the bathroom renovations below in Dianella and Southern River WA are both long footrests built around 300mm high and 600mm wide.
 The cons of doing something like this is the position of the showerhead is effected as you can’t stand as close to it.